-This Modern Slavery Statement (Statement) covers the activities of HBF Health Limited ABN 11 126 884 786 and each of its wholly owned and controlled entities (HBF) and outlines our approach to monitoring and minimising the risk of modern slavery and human trafficking in our operations and supply chain.
+This Modern Slavery Statement (Statement) covers the activities of HBF Health Limited ABN 11 126 884 786 and each of its wholly owned and controlled entities (HBF) and outlines our approach to minimizing the risk of modern slavery and human trafficking in our operations and supply chain.

-This Statement is valid for the financial year to 30 June 2023 and has been drafted pursuant to the requirements of the Modern Slavery Act 2018 (Cth).
+This Statement is valid for the financial year to 30 June 2024 and has been drafted pursuant to the requirements of the Modern Slavery Act 2018 (Cth).